paramjeetdhiman/paramjeetdhiman/README.md

 ---

+### ✨ Fun Facts

+> I love turning clean code into clean UI — one pixel-perfect component at a time.
+> Turning complex problems into elegant UIs is my kind of fun.
+> Every time I center a div, I level up spiritually.
+> I spend 10% coding and 90% deciding on the perfect variable name.
+> I refactor my code more than I refresh my coffee — and that’s saying something.
+> I believe `console.log()` is a lifestyle, not a debugging method.
+> My commits range from "minor fix" to "why did this even work?"
+> I name my side projects like they’ll be Fortune 500 companies.
+> I treat every bug as a misunderstood feature.
+> I don’t fear errors — I fear the silence when nothing renders.
+> I measure time in deploys, coffee refills, and git commits.

 ## 📜 **Developer Mantra**
 > *"Code should read like poetry and perform like lightning.
 > Build interfaces that don't just work—they delight."*